Competitions

 Entries will be evaluated on:

-4. Robustness – ability to adapt to variation in part placement, lighting, or orientation
+- Robustness – ability to adapt to variation in parts placement and configuration

 Fire-Response Robotics Hackathon